 【Protect Your Hands】 Night Cat backpacking tent (ZP-10) uses the upgraded fiberglass pole that is fully covered with PROTECTION CASE.
 Comparing the traditional fiberglass pole under single layer only, the double layer design can protect your hands when assembling to avoid the tiny scrap inserting your hands

-Tent size and livability
+Tent Size and Livability

 - Backpacking tents are compact and efficient, with enough space to sleep and store a small amount of gear.